1 Kings 15

 1 Kings 15:1-8Abijam: The Lamp Preserved

 1Now in the eighteenth year of king Jeroboam the son of Nebat reigned Abijam over Judah.
 2Three years reigned he in Jerusalem.
-And his mother's name was Maachah, the daughter of Abishalom.
-3And he walked in all the sins of his father, which he had done before him: and his heart was not perfect with the Lord his God, as the heart of David his father.
-4Nevertheless for David's sake did the Lord his God give him a lamp in Jerusalem, to set up his son after him, and to establish Jerusalem:
+And his mother’s name was Maachah, the daughter of Abishalom.
+3And he walked in all the sins of his father, which he had done before him: and his heart was not perfect with the LORD his God, as the heart of David his father.
+4Nevertheless for David’s sake did the LORD his God give him a lamp in Jerusalem, to set up his son after him, and to establish Jerusalem:

 The reign's glory peaks, revealing both the height of human achievement and its limits.

-1235Because David did that which was right in the eyes of the Lord, and turned not aside from any thing that he commanded him all the days of his life, save only in the matter of Uriah the Hittite.
+5Because David did that which was right in the eyes of the LORD, and turned not aside from any thing that he commanded him all the days of his life, save only in the matter of Uriah the Hittite.
 6And there was war between Rehoboam and Jeroboam all the days of his life.
 7Now the rest of the acts of Abijam, and all that he did, are they not written in the book of the chronicles of the kings of Judah?
 And there was war between Abijam and Jeroboam.
 8And Abijam slept with his fathers; and they buried him in the city of David: and Asa his son reigned in his stead.

 Abijam walks in all the sins of his father Rehoboam.
 He does not break the cycle - he continues it.
 His heart is "not perfect with the Lord his God."
 This is a statement of spiritual misalignment.
 He is not a king who seeks the Lord; he is a king bent toward idolatry and away from the covenant.
 By any measure of his own deeds, he is a failure.